rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 I wrote the `JsonVal` definition without thinking, I have committed `Data.Aeson.Value` (Haskell's commonly used type for JSON values) definition to memory and I just mimicked it.
 Then I looked at it again ... holly ...
 TS supports complex recursive definitions!
 More on this at the end of this post.

-TypeScript provides ability to do type level programming that goes beyond the demonstrated uses of literal types.
+TypeScript provides the ability to do type level programming that goes beyond the demonstrated uses of literal types.
 All of this is oriented toward creating type safety over various kinds of idiomatic JS code and is limited in scope.
 Again, more on this at the end of this post.

-As far as mainstream languages go (I consider _Scala_ or _Reason ML_ border line just outside the mainstream), TypeScript could be the most interesting choice today IMO.
+As far as mainstream languages go (I consider _Scala_ or _Reason ML_ a border line just outside the mainstream), TypeScript could be the most interesting choice today IMO.

 This was my intro/trailer section.
 If the code that excited me feels interesting to you, you may enjoy reading on.
 There will be some gory details (not a lot violence), some triumphs and failures.
 You have to decide if type safety is your genre.

 Developers are divided into 2 camps:  Those who use types because that is the most effective way to write software and those who do not use types because that is the most effective way to write software.
-Since you are still reading, I assume you are in the camp 1.
+Since you are still reading, I assume you are in camp 1.

 ## _office.js_.
 Using TS in anger